Cal Raleigh Player Props: Mariners vs. Orioles

-On Friday, Cal Raleigh (.611 slugging percentage in past 10 games, including five home runs) and the Seattle Mariners play the Baltimore Orioles, whose starting pitcher will be Kyle Gibson.
-First pitch is at 10:10 PM ET.
+On Saturday, Cal Raleigh (.743 slugging percentage in past 10 games, including six home runs) and the Seattle Mariners face the Baltimore Orioles, whose starting pitcher will be Cole Irvin.
+First pitch is at 9:40 PM ET.

-In his most recent game, he hit a home run while going 2-for-4 against the Padres.
+He notched a home run while going 1-for-4 in his last game against the Orioles.

 Cal Raleigh Game Info & Props vs. the Orioles